 Cons: Just as some cats love it for being accessible, others hate it because they feel vulnerable using them.
 No walls and no roof also means no containment.
 The odour from the box will drift out of it and fill the room it’s in, meaning regular changing of the litter is an absolute must.
 There’s also nothing to stop your cat digging too enthusiastically, and kicking its litter – and in some cases, waste – half way across the room.

-Typical price: This is a basic unit with a basic cost.
+Typical price: These are cheap litter trays.
+It’s is a basic unit with a basic cost.
 Definitely below $10, and sometimes below $5.

 2. Covered Litter Tray